syracine69/phpdesktop/src/cef/README.txt

   CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

-  * cef.pak
+  * chrome_100_percent.pak
-  * cef_100_percent.pak
+  * chrome_200_percent.pak
-  * cef_200_percent.pak
+  * resources.pak
     These files contain non-localized resources used by CEF, Chromium and Blink.
     Without these files arbitrary Web components may display incorrectly.

-  * cef_extensions.pak
-    This file contains non-localized resources required for extension loading.
-    Pass the `--disable-extensions` command-line flag to disable use of this file.
-Without this file components that depend on the extension system, such as the PDF viewer, will not function.

-  * devtools_resources.pak
-    This file contains non-localized resources required for Chrome Developer Tools.
-Without this file Chrome Developer Tools will not function.

-* Angle and Direct3D support.
+* Direct3D support.
-  * d3dcompiler_43.dll (required for Windows XP)
-  * d3dcompiler_47.dll (required for Windows Vista and newer)
+  * d3dcompiler_47.dll
+  Support for GPU accelerated rendering of HTML5 content like 2D canvas, 3D CSS and WebGL.
+Without this file the aforementioned capabilities may fail when GPU acceleration is enabled (default in most cases).
+Use of this bundled version is recommended instead of relying on the possibly old and untested system installed version.

+* ANGLE support.
   * libEGL.dll
   * libGLESv2.dll
+  Support for rendering of HTML5 content like 2D canvas, 3D CSS and WebGL.
+  Without these files the aforementioned capabilities may fail.

+* SwANGLE support.
+  * vk_swiftshader.dll
+  * vk_swiftshader_icd.json
+  * vulkan-1.dll
-  Without these files HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.
+  Support for software rendering of HTML5 content like 2D canvas, 3D CSS and WebGL using SwiftShader's Vulkan library as ANGLE's Vulkan backend.
+Without these files the aforementioned capabilities may fail when GPU acceleration is disabled or unavailable.

+* SwiftShader support
-* Widevine CDM support.
+  * swiftshader/libEGL.dll
-  * widevinecdmadapter.dll
+  * swiftshader/libGLESv2.dll
-    Without this file playback of Widevine projected content will not function.
-    See the CefRegisterWidevineCdm() function in cef_web_plugin.h for usage.
+  Deprecated support for software rendering using SwiftShader's GL libraries.
+  Used as an alternative to SwANGLE when the `--use-gl=swiftshader-webgl` command-line flag is specified.

 LICENSING